nickbarnwell/last-ascent/source/log/posts/2016-07-02-escape-velocity.html.md

 Had there been enough moisture left in my body to salivate, I would have.
 The end was near.

 My turn to climb.
 I strip the anchor in record time and bolt towards the crack, jamming hands and feet with wild abandon.
 I take full advantage of my top rope invincibility and power past the fingerlock that had driven Peter to aid.
 Past here it feels like easy fifth, and as I come to the bulge, visions of flat ground and clear mountain springs flash through my mind.
 Pulling over the top, I halt.
 Peter is perched at a gear anchor beneath a giant flake.
-Above him, thirty metres of slab.
+Above him, there's thirty metres of slab.
 I pad towards the belay and clove in.

 #### P7/5.-: I Was Told There'd Be No Runout